Essential Micro Soldering Tools

 A digital multimeter is essential for logic board repair.
 You don’t really need anything fancy, since most of what you’ll be dealing with is low voltage (~5V) and you’ll be testing for continuity, diode mode, resistance, voltage, and sometimes capacitance.
 Sure you can get one of those awesome, but expensive Fluke multimeters:

 But the truth is, it’s probably overkill for microsoldering.
-Personally, I use the Uni-T UT60G.
-It costs around $60-$70 at Amazon or Aliexpress and it has pretty much every feature that you’ll ever need for microsoldering.
-The bonus about the UT60G is that it also comes with a thermocouple which measures temperature.
+Personally, I use the Uni-T UT139C.
+It costs around $40 at Amazon and it has pretty much every feature that you’ll ever need for microsoldering.
+The bonus about the UT139C is that it also comes with a thermocouple which measures temperature.
 I use this to calibrate my hot air rework station.
 Other than that, it’s just like any other digital multimeter and it’s fairly accurate.

-Don’t leave home without.
-This piece of software tells you what each component is connected to on the logic board.
+ZXW Tools is the micro soldering software that tells you what each component is connected to on the logic board.
 In a way, it’s better than schematics because with the schematics, you still don’t know where each connection is made on the logic board.
-For example, the backlight on an iPhone 6 went out, but it’s not the backlight filter, so what component is next after the filter?
+For example, the backlight on an iPhone 6 is out, but it’s not the backlight filter, so what component is next after the filter?

 You can search the schematics for what’s next in line, then go back up to the top where the drawings are located, but that’ll take forever when working in real life.
-With ZXW Tools dongle, you can see what component is next in line very quickly.
+With ZXW Tools 3.0 , you can see what component is next in line very quickly.

 Solder, Flux, Isopropyl Alcohol, etc.